Our museums provide memorable field trips and tours for school classes, community groups, military units and families.

 Educational Programs, Internships & Service Hours

 The staff of the Louisiana National Guard Museums have developed educational opportunities for High School and College-level internships or public service time.
 We are looking for dedicated, reliable and enthusiastic volunteers who share a passion for preserving and sharing history.
-We ask for a minimum of three hours per week but schedules are flexible and will be coordinated with the Volunteer and Intern Manager, Bev Bokyo.
+We ask for a minimum of three hours per week but schedules are flexible and will be coordinated with the Volunteer and Intern Manager, Bev Boyko.

 Interns and Volunteers help in many areas of our Museums & Library: